tomas-ravalli/automated-crypto-brief/README.md

   <img src="https://img.shields.io/badge/Language-Python-blue" alt="Language">
 </p>

-> This project is a Python script that automatically fetches the price of a specified cryptocurrency from Coinbase, calculates its performance against a predefined purchase price, and sends a daily report via email.
+> This project is a Python script that automatically fetches the price of a specified cryptocurrency from Coinbase, calculates its return against a predefined purchase price, and sends a daily report via email.
 The project is designed to be easily configurable and can be automated to run daily using GitHub Actions.

 ### Outline